hantswilliams/sbu-ai-ethics-research-dsmb-hec-irb/webapp/README.md

 This Flask web application provides a platform for human evaluators to assess AI-generated responses to healthcare ethics scenarios.
 It's part of a research project studying the effectiveness of different AI models in handling complex ethical decisions in clinical settings.

+## UI Implementation

+The UI has been modernized using [Tailwind CSS](https://tailwindcss.com/), a utility-first CSS framework.
+Tailwind is loaded via CDN in the `base.html` template.

+Key features of our Tailwind implementation:

+- **Custom Theme**: We've defined a custom theme with SBU colors in `base.html`
+- **Component Classes**: Common components like buttons and flash messages have custom Tailwind component classes
+- **Responsive Design**: All pages are responsive and work well on mobile and desktop devices
+- **Dynamic Model Handling**: UI dynamically adapts to any number of models/iterations
+- **Blinded Evaluation**: Interface masks model identities to prevent bias

+### Template Structure

+- `base.html` - Base template with Tailwind configuration and layout
+- `index.html` - Sign-in page
+- `dashboard.html` - Main dashboard showing available scenarios
+- `evaluate.html` - Evaluation form for AI responses

 ## Features

 - Evaluator sign-in system